qq7te/radical-product/src/_training_posts/2022-07-04-ethics-training.md

 image2: /images/save-the-earth-bro.png

 titleOne: The problem statement
 problemDescription: Teams are increasingly aware that products often create digital pollution by inflicting collateral damage on society.
 They want to grow the business while building equitable products that create a positive difference to society and the world.
-This training will give you a step-by-step approach for building ethical and equitable products while managing the reality of your business needs.
+This ethics training program will give you a step-by-step approach for building ethical and equitable products while managing the reality of your business needs.

 titleTwo: Diagnosis
-descriptionTitleTwo: Most products contribute to digital pollution.
-See which of these five types of digital pollution your product might be contributing to
+descriptionTitleTwo: Unintentionally, your product may be contributing to various types of digital pollution.
+Product ethics training will give you a systematic approach to build products with a cleaner digital footprint

 titleThree: Benefits